Client perspective:

 Shortlist: Dulux Colour Awards 2024 in the Residential Interiors and Residential Exterior categories

-Shortlist: AIA NSW Architecture Awards 2024 in the Residential Houses (New), Sustainable and EmAGN (Emgerging Architects) categories
+Shortlist: AIA NSW Architecture Awards 2024 in the Residential Houses (New) and EmAGN (Emgerging Architects) categories

 Selected to be included on the DPHI Good Design for Housing map.